Björn Lövin

 Björn Lövin (17 December 1937 – 6 March 2009) was a Swedish painter, sculptor and installation artist.
 During his lifetime he had solo exhibitions at Moderna Museet, Göteborgs Konsthall, Liljevalchs konsthall, Kulturhuset and in Paris at the Centre Pompidou.

+One of Lövin's most significant work is Lenin Monument April 13th 1917, an outdoor anti-monument that can be viewed outside Moderna Museet in Stockholm.

 Björn Lövin was the father of politician and former Deputy Prime Minister of Sweden, Isabella Lövin.